BrandonRomano/wrecker/README.md

 # Wrecker

 Wrecker is a request builder for JSON based APIs, written in Go.

+Please note that the API is being actively developed, so please expect breaking changes until we post a 1.0 release.

 [![Build Status](https://travis-ci.org/BrandonRomano/wrecker.svg?branch=master)](https://travis-ci.org/BrandonRomano/wrecker)